Wait, Is SEO Dead? The Complete Guide to Generative Engine Optimization (GEO)

 3. Leverage Community Platforms

-Create valuable profiles on platforms like Upwork, Dribbble, G2, and Gartner
+Create valuable profiles on platforms like G2 and industry directories

 Actively participate in Reddit discussions in your industry